No events are upcoming at this time

 Reading groups

 The John Updike Childhood Home presently has paperback copies of his first major Berks County novel, Rabbit, Run, which was recently chosen by Entertainment Weekly as the novel that best captures the spirit and character of Pennsylvania.
 Be warned that the content is for mature audiences only, but these books are available to be checked out by local book clubs and community groups so that their members can read the novel . . . then discuss it right in the house where Updike said his “artistic eggs were hatched.”
-Our education room has comfortable folding chairs and your before or after your discussion you can have a tour of the house.
-Contact education director Maria Lester (mlester@albright.edu) if your group would like to take advantage of this offer.
+Our education room has comfortable folding chairs and before or after your discussion you can have a complimentary tour of the house.
+Contact director Maria Lester (johnupdikeeducation@gmail.com) if your group would like to take advantage of this offer.
 In the future, the John Updike Society plans to buy copies of Updike’s other Pennsylvania fictions to loan to reading groups as well.
 Let us know what Updike books you’re hoping to read and discuss next!